Code-Institute-Submissions/themonkeesproject/README.md

 for wireframe
 ## Testing

--home page
+- home page
 it looks responsive on all devices there is picture HIRE US from slide 3 it seems that is having a sml visual problem when carusel is sliding it appears white bottom padding i believe it is because format of picture but not 100% sure.
 I liked that picture so i didnt want to change it

--about us
+- about us
 all links are responsive and containers only in mobile phone view i let it to float little bit on the left, I am still thinking about it, is it nice like that or not

--multimedia
+- multimedia
 Tested spotyfy and all videos they doing well on all devices on xs view looks that videos are maybe too close to each other all links working fine

--Contact form:
+- Contact form:
      Go to the "Contact Us" page
      Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears